Coronavirus latest:WHO to send international team of experts to China | DW | 17.07.2020

 "The principal risk, and one that is the most difficult to quantify, is that a resurgence in the number of COVID-19 cases in the US could lead to renewed, partial shutdowns," the IMF said.

-In its annual Article IV report, the fund said Washington must address worsening poverty and the deficiencies of the US health system.
+Washington must address worsening poverty and the deficiencies of the US health system, the IMF said in a report.

 "Even with the unprecedented policy support being provided to the economy," the US suffered a 37% collapse in GDP in the second quarter, and the economy is expected to contract by 6.6 % in 2020, the report said.

-The fund called for more stimulus measures to help relieve the blow as well as for longer term investments, such as infrastructure.
+The IMF called for more stimulus measures to help relieve the blow as well as for longer-term investments, such as infrastructure.

 Authorities in the states of Florida, Georgia, Texas and California have reimposed some restrictions following a spike in new COVID-19 cases.